jedcn/emacs-setup/README.md

 should've started figuring out how to use this stuff about..
 10 years ago.

-This is a first (likely to fail) attempt to pay attention to how things are working and set things up the way I'd like.
+This is a first attempt to pay attention to how things are working and set things up the way I'd like.

+More than anything, this is an attempt to split out one big .emacs file into distinct, de-coupled, self-describing directories and files.

 ## How I got here